ember-learn/handbook/02_heroku_fastly_setup.md

 ## Ember app requirements

 - Create a file with the name `Procfile` with the content below.
-This enables heroku to execute its [release phase][6] purge our fastly cache on deployments.
+This enables heroku to run purge on our fastly cache on post build but just before deployment during its [release phase][6] .
 In this script `FASTLY_PURGE_KEY` is the api token of any of the admins of our fastly account.
 If you're one of our fastly admin, you can create one under the [personal API tokens][7] page. `FASTLY_SERVICE_ID` is the service id of our app on fastly.
 You can find it by following [these instructions][8]

 ```Procfile
 release: npm i -g fastly-cli && fastly purge-all -k $FASTLY_PURGE_KEY -s $FASTLY_SERVICE_ID